Are all refugee hearings being heard remotely?Updated August 3

 The Refugee Board will hold some in-person hearings only for urgent or sensitive cases.
 Examples of urgent cases include refugee claims made by minors or persons with disabilities.
-If you have an in-person hearing scheduled, the Refugee Board will contact you to discuss next steps.

 It's important to discuss your situation with your lawyer.
 If you don't have a lawyer, find out about getting legal help here.

 Remote hearings are held by videoconference using software called Microsoft Teams.
 You can use the software on a web browser or download Microsoft Teams on your device or computer.
 Your Notice to Appear includes instructions about using this technology.
 The Board member and your lawyer will also participate this way.

 Things to think about